IBM/mlapp/README.md

 Congrats!
 You've trained your first model in MLApp.
 Take a look at the output directory to see the results.

 ## Next steps
-A great place to start is the [crash course](https://mlapp-docs.s3-web.us-south.cloud-object-storage.appdomain.cloud/crash-course/introduction) which goes into more detail about the example you completed above.
+A great place to start is the [crash course](https://mlapp-docs.s3-web.us-south.cloud-object-storage.appdomain.cloud/crash-course/introduction).

 You should also check out the full [project documentation](https://mlapp-docs.s3-web.us-south.cloud-object-storage.appdomain.cloud).